adamsilver/fdpb/05-an-inbox.md

 To mitigate this, split the forms up into separate pages will ensure there's just one action per form.
 Depending on the design, this may not be easy or possible.
 And in the case of the inbox, it isn't straightforward.
 One way would be to ask users which action they want to perform before selecting the emails, but this seems a little long-winded.

 Fortunately and by convention, multi-select interfaces typically place the action buttons at the top of the page in vertical alignment to the checkboxes.
-This gives users a chance to discover the available actions before making their selection.
+This gives users a way to discover the available actions before making their selection.

 It's worth noting that implicit submission is probably less useful on a form consisting solely of checkboxes.
-But, if you need multiple submit buttons, put the least invasive action first - in this case, *archive*.
-That way, in the unlikely event that users accidentally submit the form implicitly they'll be in far less of a predicament.
+But, if you need multiple submit buttons, put the least invasive action first — in this case, *archive*.
+That way, in the unlikely event that users submit the form implicitly they'll be in far less of a predicament.

 Another way to mitigate this potential problem is to offer users a way to *undo* their last action.
 We'll discuss this more shortly.